nack424/Image-Inpainting-for-Anime-Digital-Painting/README.md

   --world_size          Number of GPUs to do multi-GPUs training.
 Ignore this argument if use single GPU (default:1)

 Optional arguments:
-  --load_discriminator  Folder contain discriminator model (Folder should contain only one discriminator model) --load_inpaint        Folder contain coarse model, super_resulution model and refinement model (Folder should contain one file for each model)
+  --load_discriminator  Folder contain discriminator model (Folder should contain only one discriminator model file) --load_inpaint        Folder contain coarse model, super_resulution model and refinement model (Folder should contain one file for each model)
   --save_model          Folder to save model --val_path=str        Folder contain images for validation (Image size must be 512x512 pixels or higher)